Agentic Economic Modeling: Agentic Modeling for Regional Experiment

-In addition to the above mixture model with a weighted choice structure, for comparison, we also used a simple integrated model.
-Given a triplet $t_i=(o_i,p_i,c_i^l)\in\mathcal{T}_z^{train}$ as input, the model $f$ outputs a predicted human choice $g_i=softmax(f(t_i))$ where $g_i\in\mathbb{R}^K$ for this order.
-Next, we aggregate all order-level predicted human choices within the same ZIP3 $z$ to obtain the ZIP3-level share of predicted human choices $s_z^l=\frac{1}{|\mathcal{T}_z^{train}|}\sum_{t_i\in\mathcal{T}_z^{train}}g_i$.
-We then also compute the KL divergence to minimize the distance between the $s_z^l$ with $s_z^h$.
-It can be seen that the integrated model does not assume a specific weighted linear structure.
-We implement a prompting bias correction method by injecting prior delivery option shares—estimated from the first $x$ days of human data—into each LLM decision prompt.
-An example prompt is shown in~\ref{app:prompt-bias-correction}.
+The input to the mixture model is a preprocessed numerical representation of triplet $(o_i, p_i)$.
+Order features $o_i$ include: product price, delivery option features, a product embedding generated by Sentence Transformer~\citep{reimers2019sentence}, and treatment-related features.
+Persona features $p_i$ consist of inferred demographics: age band, gender, income band, and education level.

-\paragraph{Time-wise and Region-wise Bias Correction} As mentioned earlier, we have two ways to reduce the scale of the experiment.
-First, instead of conducting a full human experiment lasting more than two months, we can run a shorter human experiment for just a few days.
-In this case, suppose we have access to the first $x$ days of real experimental data.
-We then randomly sample 1/7 of the triplets from $\mathcal{T}_z$ for each $z$ to serve as training data $\mathcal{T}_z^{train}$, another 1/14 as validation data $\mathcal{T}_z^{val}$ with the remaining triplets used as test data $\mathcal{T}_z^{test}$ to perform inference.
+In addition to the mixture model, we also compare against an integrated model as an ablation of the correction architecture.
+Given a triplet $t_i$ as input, the model $f$ outputs a predicted human choice $g_i=\text{softmax}(f(t_i))$ where $g_i\in\mathbb{R}^K$.
+We aggregate all order-level predicted human choices within the same ZIP3 to obtain the ZIP3-level share $s_z^l=\frac{1}{|\mathcal{T}_z|}\sum_{t_i\in\mathcal{T}_z}g_i$.
+We also implement a prompting bias correction method by injecting prior delivery option shares into each LLM decision prompt.
+Details of the architecture of models and setup are in Appendix~\ref{app:model-arch} and~\ref{app:prompt-bias-correction}.